 Oka Sho Jockey Statistics

-There are two leading jockeys in the Oka Sho over the last 10 renewals with both Yuga Kawada and Christophe-Patrice Lemaire who have both won the race two times.
+There are multiple leading jockeys in the Oka Sho over the last 10 renewals, with Yuga Kawada, Christophe-Patrice Lemaire, and Joao Moreira having all won the race two times.
 Yuga Kawada winners have been with Stars On Earth (2022) and Liberty Island (2023).
 Christophe-Patrice Lemaire winners have been with Almond Eye (2018) and Gran Alegria (2019).
+Joao Moreira winners have been with Stellenbosch (2024) and Embroidery (2025).

 Here are some of the top Oka Sho jockey statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):